nakst/gf/README.md

 And compile the program.

-    g++ -o gf gf.cpp `wx-config --cxxflags --libs all`
+    g++ -o gf2 gf2.cpp -lX11 -pthread

-You can run the program with `./gf`.
+You can run the program with `./gf2`.

-## Documentation

-No documentation is currently available.